-“My role in the company is to facilitate innovation.
-So, I’m in charge of all the services that could be useful to my colleagues who are directly involved in design, and product development innovation.
+“My role at Elica is to facilitate innovation.
+So, I’m in charge of all the services that could be useful to my colleagues who are directly involved in the design, and product development innovation.

 “And finally, I’m also in charge of finding external funding and money through various schemes, because being able to fund the innovation is an important part.”

 As a company, what are some of your key focuses in the next couple of years?

 “I’m afraid I can only speak in a general way.

 “From a technological standpoint, the idea over the next few years is to develop new technologies related to air treatment.
 In more detail, this is to remove odors and particles from indoor air to take care of air quality.
 We’re also focusing on what we call ‘silent products.’
 Again, I can’t go into too much detail about the project, but these will be developments in the shape and materials used for our products.